eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 if the normal traffic demand of the simulation does not meet the specified number of `vehsPerHour`.
 Furthermore, the speed on the edge will be adjusted to the specified `speed` similar to the workings of a [variable speed sign](../Simulation/Variable_Speed_Signs.md).

 Calibrators will also remove vehicles if the traffic on their lane is jammed beyond what would be expected given the specified flow and speed.
 This ensures that invalid jams do not grow upstream past a calibrator.
+This behavior can be controlled with attribute 'jamThreshold' (see below).

 If no target flow is given, the provided type information will instead be used to modify the type of vehicles that are passing the calibrator.

 ```